-- The Design-Build Team will be allowed to submit the maximum number of allowable ATCs prior to the Third Industry Draft RFP distribution. - The Design-Build Team will be allowed to submit a maximum of three ATCs after the Third Industry Draft RFP distribution provided (1) the ATC submittal does not exceed the aforementioned maximum number of allowable ATCs and (2) the ATC is received by the Department no later than five weeks prior to the deadline for submitting the Technical and Price Proposals.
+- The Design-Build Team will be allowed to submit a maximum of 5 ATCs prior to the Final RFP distribution. - The Design-Build Team will be allowed to submit a maximum of 5 ATCs after the Final RFP distribution.

-The Design-Build Team may include an ATC in the Technical and Price Proposal only if the ATC has been received by the Department in accordance with the requirements above and it has been approved by the Department (including conditionally approved ATCs, if all conditions are met).
+The Design-Build Team may include an ATC in the Technical and Price Proposal only if the ATC has been received by the Department by no later than five weeks prior to the deadline for submitting Technical and Price Proposals and it has been approved by the Department (including conditionally approved ATCs, if all conditions are met).

-The submittal deadlines above only apply to initial ATC submittals.
+The submittal deadline above applies only to initial ATC submittals.
 Resubmittal of an ATC that (1) has been revised in response to the Department's requests for further information concerning a prior submittal or (2) is a Formal ATC for a Preliminary ATC that received a favorable response from the Department shall be received by the Department no later than two weeks prior to the deadline for submitting Technical and Price Proposals.

 The Design-Build Team shall be solely responsible for reviewing all versions of the RFP, including all Addenda, and determining variances required by a Formal ATC.
 The Design-Build Team is cautioned that the Department's approval in no way implies that the Design-Build Team has requested approval of all the required variances to the RFP requirements.
-Additionally, should the Department revise the RFP after a Formal ATC has been approved, the Design-Build

-Team shall be solely responsible for reviewing the RFP and determining if the ATC deviates from the revised requirements.
-If necessary, the Design-Build Team must submit a request for approval of all additional required variance(s) within five business days of the revised RFP / Addendum distribution.
+Additionally, should the Department revise the RFP after a Formal ATC has been approved, the Design-Build Team shall be solely responsible for reviewing the RFP and determining if the ATC deviates from the revised requirements.
+If necessary, the Design-Build Team must submit a request for approval of all additional required variance(s) within five business days of the revised RFP distribution.